imcarissa/beers_cli/README.md

+# No Beer = No Bueno
-# Beer and Food Pairing Collection CLI
+# Know Beer = Know Bueno

-This CLI app lets you know the intimate details about the beers from Brewdog Brewery including food pairings.
+This CLI app lets you know the intimate details about the beers from Brewdog Brewery including recommended food pairings.

 ## Installation